SUU-Chaos-Mesh-OTel/Chaos-Mesh-OTel/README.md

 * Deployed into the Minikube cluster using Helm.
 * Includes a dashboard for visual scenario creation and a set of CRDs and controllers for fault injection.
 * Targets specific pods or services within Online Boutique for chaos experiments (e.g., network delays, pod terminations, CPU stress).

+#### **OpenTelemetry Collector**

+* Deployed as a central telemetry pipeline in the cluster.
+* Receives OTLP traces and metrics from all microservices.
+* Exports metrics to Prometheus and traces to Jaeger.
+* Decouples telemetry logic from applications, enabling consistent observability configuration.

 #### **Prometheus**